 This summary highlights information contained elsewhere in this prospectus, or incorporated by reference.
 It is not complete and does not contain all the information that you should consider before tendering old notes in the exchange offer.
-You should read the entire prospectus carefully and the consolidated financial statements of Santiago and Old Santander-Chile and their 2001 annual reports on Form 20-F incorporated by reference therein.
+You should read the entire prospectus carefully, including the consolidated financial statements of Santiago and Old Santander-Chile.

 On August 1, 2002, Old Santander-Chile merged into Santiago, with Banco Santiago being the surviving entity.
 Immediately thereafter, Santiago changed its name to "Banco Santander Chile".
-Unless otherwise indicated, financial and statistical data included in this prospectus and identified as "pro forma" reflect the aggregation of Santiago's and Old Santander-Chile's financial condition and results of operation as separately reported under Chilean GAAP as of the dates and for the periods indicated, without elimination of inter-company balances or transactions and without reflecting merger synergies or expenses.
-There were no material inter-company balances or transactions between Santiago and Old Santander-Chile as of the dates and for the periods for which pro forma information is provided.
-For a discussion of expected merger expenses and potential merger synergies see "The New Bank--Merger Update--Merger Expenses" and "The New Bank--Strategy--Efficiency".
+Unless otherwise indicated, and except for the summary selected unaudited pro forma condensed combined financial data appearing on pages 22 to 25 and the unaudited pro forma condensed combined financial statements appearing on pages 81 to 84, financial and statistical data included in this prospectus and identified as "pro forma" reflect the aggregation of Santiago's and Old Santander-Chile's financial condition and results of operation as separately reported under Chilean GAAP as of the dates and for the periods indicated, without elimination of inter-company balances or transactions and without reflecting merger synergies or expenses.
+There were no material inter-company balances or transactions between Santiago and Old Santander-Chile as of the dates and for the periods for which such unadjusted pro forma information is provided.
+For a discussion of expected merger expenses and potential merger synergies see "The New Bank--Merger Update--Merger Expenses and Synergies" and "The New Bank--Strategy--Efficiency".
 For a description of various factors which you should consider before deciding whether to tender old notes, see "Risk Factors".